Adam Duvall Player Props: Red Sox vs. Twins

-The Boston Red Sox and Adam Duvall, who went 2-for-4 with an RBI last time out, battle Pablo Lopez and the Minnesota Twins at Target Field, Monday at 7:40 PM ET.
+The Boston Red Sox and Adam Duvall, who went 0-for-3 with an RBI last time in action, battle Bailey Ober and the Minnesota Twins at Target Field, Tuesday at 7:40 PM ET.

-He had two hits (going 2-for-4 with an RBI) in his most recent game against the Yankees.
+He had a hitless performance in his previous game (0-for-3 with an RBI) against the Twins.

 Adam Duvall Game Info & Props vs. the Twins